Ahimsa in Jainism: The rationale of nonviolence

-Ahimsa and vegetarianism
+Ahimsa in Practice: The Daily Disciplines

-Jain vegetarian diet is practised by the followers of Jain culture and philosophy.
+The Jain vegetarian diet is practised by the followers of Jain culture and philosophy.
 It is considered one of the most rigorous forms of a spiritually motivated diet on the Indian subcontinent and beyond.
 The Jain cuisine is completely vegetarian, and it also excludes potatoes, onions and garlic, like the shojin-ryori cuisine of Japan.